How teenagers use media

-Teenagers also use social networking sites like Facebook and MySpace to send and receive messages, and to share photos, videos, games and applications.
+Teenagers also use social networking sites like Facebook, Tumblr, Instagram and Snapchat to send and receive messages, and to share photos, videos, games and applications.
 Teenagers like to use online chat features to make social arrangements, keep in touch with friends and talk about things that are important to them.

 Your child might also be writing or reading blogs to express and explore opinions and thoughts on a wide range of topics.

 A note on ‘old’ media and ‘new’ media

 Traditional media – such as television, radio, newspapers, magazines and books – were once separate sources of entertainment and information.
 But recently, media sources have combined.
 Now you can listen to the radio on a mobile phone, or watch TV over the internet on a computer.

 Old media sources are ‘one-way’, where information flows in one direction.
 New media are more interactive.
 This can be as simple as voting for a participant on a reality TV show by text message, or could involve more complex forms of interaction, such as contributing to an online discussion forum or playing a game with hundreds of people on the internet.
 Interactive media is engaging – it allows you to participate, contribute and be part of an active audience.

 What teenagers get from media use

 Your child is building a sense of culture when he reads books, magazines and online information, or when he watches television or listens to music.
 He shares that culture with other people his own age.
 These activities can also increase his understanding of political and community issues.